Super contribution types

 - Cheque.
-Complete the Contribution form, attach your cheque and send to CareSuper, Locked Bag 5087, Parramatta NSW 2124.
+Complete the Contribution form, attach your cheque and send to CareSuper, Locked Bag 20019, Melbourne Vic 3001.

-Salary sacrifice is an arrangement between you and your employer where you agree for them to put part of your before-tax salary into your super.
-You nominate how much you want to contribute each pay cycle and your employer will usually pay this on top of the legislated 9.5%.
-All before tax is deducted.
-And that’s where the benefit lies.
+Salary sacrifice is an arrangement between you and your employer where you agree for them to pay part of your before-tax salary into your super.
+You nominate how much you want to contribute each pay cycle and your employer will usually pay this on top of the legislated 10%.
+The amount you salary sacrifice is deducted from your salary and paid into your super account before your income tax is calculated.
+That’s where the benefit lies.

-This method reduces your taxable income and potentially how much tax you pay.
-It’s a tax effective way to boost your super over the long-term – especially if you earn over $37,001 a year.
+This method reduces your taxable income and potentially reduces how much tax you pay.
+It’s a tax effective way to boost your super over the long-term.
 Instead of paying tax at your marginal rate, you’ll only pay up to 15% tax on your money as it goes into super (if you earn under $250,000 per year).

-These contributions are concessional contributions so they count towards your concessional contribution cap.
+These super contributions are concessional (before-tax) contributions so they count towards your concessional contribution cap.
+There may be additional tax if you exceed your concessional contribution cap.

 If you’re earning a lower income it can be tough to build your super.
 That’s where the Government’s co-contribution scheme could come in handy.

 Established as an incentive to help lower-income earners save for retirement, the Government co-contribution works by providing eligible recipients with a boost of up to $500 to their super.